Meaderon/HPGL-Sender/README.md

     sudo apt-get update
     sudo apt-get install python3-tk

     Note: If Tkinter is not installed, users may encounter import errors.
-It's good practice to mention this in your README.

 3. PySerial

     Description: PySerial is a Python library that encapsulates the access for the serial port.
 It's essential for serial communication with the plotter.